 The second bed on our list is the top-rated Zoma Sports Mattress.
-Zoma uses gel-infused memory foam as its top layer to provide pressure relief benefits while reducing the risk of sleeping hot.
+Zoma uses gel-infused memory foam as its top layer to provide pressure-relieving benefits while reducing the risk of sleeping hot.

 The third and final layer of Zoma is a 7-inch support core, which gives Zoma its durability and longevity.

 Zoma says its mattress is great for those who live an active lifestyle or are looking for a great recovery.
-The layers above combine to help you sleep and the better you sleep, the more you recover.
+But anyone can find a quality, restorative sleep on this mattress.
+The layers of foam combine to help you sleep better and recover faster.

 The Zoma Sports mattress comes with free shipping, a 100-night trial, and a 10-year warranty.

 The Vaya mattress is a high-quality foam mattress that comes at an affordable price.
 At Vaya, they understand that an advanced bed should be available to all.
 This bed features 2 layers of lightweight, breathable foam that is hypoallergenic and incredibly soft.
 The firmness of this bed also makes it suitable for back, side, and stomach sleepers.